swcarpentry/DEPRECATED-boot-camps/overview.md

 * Endeavor to use languages and libraries that reduce the complexity of your work
-* It is worth installing a complicated or expensive software tool if your computations are naturally expressed with it
+* It is worth installing a complicated or expensive software tool if your computations or model are naturally expressed with it
 * Always look for opportunities to write **less** code
     + you will have to do less initial work (sometimes)
     + you will introduce less bugs